protectai/llm-guard/docs/output_scanners/regex.md

 ## Benchmarks

-!!! info

 It uses data structures and replace function, which makes it fast.